Sama (Sufism): Controversy

-Muslims are divided into two groups regarding the issue of sama and the use of music in general: 1) Opponents, particularly of the Salafi/Wahabbi sect.
-2) Advocates, who are mostly Sunni Sufis.
+Muslims hold divergent views on the issue of sama and the use of music in general.
+Opponents, particularly among Salafis and Wahhabis, are critical, while advocates (including Sufis among both Sunnis and Shias) support its use.

 Advocates view chants as a required practice for spiritual growth.
 Al-Ghazzali wrote a chapter entitled "Concerning Music and Dancing as Aids to the Religious Life", where he emphasized how the practices of music and dance are beneficial to Muslims, as long as their hearts are pure before engaging in these practices.

 Opponents find music a heretical innovation or bidah and associate it with infidelity.
 They compare the physical sensations experienced by a person in the state of wajd to a state of physical drunkenness, and therefore do not condone it.

-In practice

-Due to differences in culture between Muslim groups, participation in musical performance is condoned in some and considered questionable in others.
-Meditation and Sufi practices are allowed in Islam as long as they are within the limits of the Shari'ah (Islamic law).

-People from all classes and walks of life can participate, although there is debate between Sufis and legalists about whether novice Sufis and ones more advanced in their faith are capable of achieving the same positive results from sama'.
-The same debate exists for the young, and whether they are capable of overcoming their lust and clearing their hearts to worship God.